Famous Anime Quotes in Japanese

 Definition: Is that alright // Are you alright?

-“Daijobu” means it’s ok.
-“Kana” turns the speech into a question.
-In anime, this quote is often used when one wonders if the situation or person is doing alright.
-Or when the wonderer worries if it was alright for him or her to have done so.
+“Daijobu” means it’s okay.
+“Kana” turns the phrase into a question.
+In anime, this is often used when someone is wondering if a situation or person is all right.
+Or when the person wondering is worried about whether he or she did the right thing.

-It is also posed as a question that the speaker uses to ask about the condition of a scenario, situation, or person’s feeling.
-The tone used along with this quote often suggests curiosity, worry, and uncertainty.
+It is also used as a question to inquire about the state of a scenario, a situation or a person’s feelings.
+The tone used with this quote often suggests curiosity, concern and uncertainty.

 9. Tasukete kudasai (たすけてください)